raysan5/rres/README.md

 ## Custom Engine Implementation

-`rres` is designed as an **engine-agnostic file format**, processed data is treated as generic data, common to any game engine.
-Developers can implement a custom abstraction layers to **map `rres` generic data to their own engines data structures** and also **custom `rres` packaging tools**.
+`rres` is designed as an **engine-agnostic file format** that can be used with any game engine.
+Developers adopting `rres` can implement a custom library and a custom abstraction to **map `rres` generic data to their own engines data structures** and also **custom `rres` packaging tools**.

 The following diagram shows a sample implementation of `rres` for [`raylib`](https://github.com/raysan5/raylib) library.

 ![rres v1.0](https://raw.githubusercontent.com/raysan5/rres/master/design/rres_implementation.png)

-_Fig 02. rres sample implementation: custom engine lib and tool._
+_Fig 02. rres sample implementation: custom engine libs and tool._

-`rres` implementation consist of several pieces:
+`rres` implementation consist of several parts:

  - [Base library: `rres.h`](#base-library-rresh)
  - [Engine mapping library: `rres-raylib.h`](#engine-mapping-library-rres-raylibh)